asingh2066/NBA-Covid-Final-Project-Files-Amrit-and-Team/README.md

 We have posted the links thats take you too the visual and code down below so you don't have to go through the trouble to run the code.
 Some files are on vegaltie so using the links would prove to be a more effecient method

-However, if want to run the files yourself, you can use google colab or jupyter notebook since they are mostly .ipynb files.
+However, if want to run the files yourself, you can download the repository on your local computer.
+Use google colab or jupyter notebook/lab since they are mostly .ipynb files.

 These are the links to all the visuals: